 We all know what it’s like to work with too many cooks in the kitchen—especially in event planning.
-But sometimes your event is complex and you need a lot of collaborators on one project, working on the same diagram or guest list.
+But sometimes your event is complex and you need a lot of collaborators on one project, working on the same diagram.
 In situations like this, it can be difficult to coordinate the activity of different individuals, even when everyone has the same objective.

 Our customers have told us that they go to great lengths to avoid this kind of confusion.
 Some even make a second version of the original diagram in Social Tables when they’re working with multiple collaborators.
 That way, no one else can make an unexpected change that would disrupt someone else’s plans.
 But that’s an easy way to create an even bigger versioning headache.